Syslifters/sysreptor/docs/docs/users/user-permissions.md

 Superusers have the highest privileges available.
 They have all permissions without explicitly assigning them.
 They can access all projects, even if they are not members.

 **Note:** The permissions of superusers are restricted after login.
-Superusers must elevate their privileges via the "sudo" button in the toolbar (Pro only).
+Superusers must elevate their privileges via the "Enable Superuser Permissions" button in the main menu (Pro only).
 This requires the user to reauthenticate with his password and (if enabled) his second factor.

 ## User Manager
 User Managers can create and update other users, assign permissions and reset passwords (except superusers).